-The physical setup section consists of two buttons used to control camera calibration.
-Use the Calibrate button to teach the system about the mantrap environment.
+The physical setup section consists of two buttons used to control the camera calibration process.
+The Calibrate button is used to teach the system about the scene that is being monitored.
 When the system has learned the environment, the tracking image will become stable and black, until new objects appear in the mantrap.
-When calibrating, be sure that the mantrap is in empty, the doors are closed, and that you are finished hanging all signage in the mantrap.
+When calibrating, be sure that the mantrap is in empty, the doors are closed, and that all signage has been hung in the mantrap.
 If ambient sunlight is a factor, calibrate during the brightest part of the day.

-Use the Clear Calibration button to show the un-calibrated tracking image.
+The Clear Calibration button is used to show the unfiltered tracking image.
 It is not necessary to use Clear Calibration before calibrating the mantrap.
-Viewing the cleared calibration image, the installer can determine the effect of various objects in the field of view on the tracking system.
+Using the cleared calibration image, the installer can determine the effect of various objects in the field of view on the tracking system.
+Also, refer to the Clear Calibration section for information on clearing calibration when using a Door Position Sensor.
+A door position sensor will only be installed on a public door that swings into the mantrap space, under a camera head.